OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/managing_k8s_with_rancher.md

 ### From the Command Line

-To instantiate the Capi appliance template without additional usere inputs, as user `oneadmin` run:
+To instantiate the Capi appliance template without additional user inputs, as user `oneadmin` run:

 ```bash
 onetemplate instantiate Capi --nic vnet